Ask this question:

-Then start a small group for ex-Mormon, Book of Mormon believers.
+Then start a small group for ex-Mormons, using the Book of Mormon.

-More people believe in the Book of Mormon outside of the Mormon Church than in it.
+More people believe in the Book of Mormon outside the Mormon Church than within it.
 Now that’s worth looking into.

 As can be seen on this site, the Book of Mormon contains no unusual Mormon doctrine – not one.